Just After Minimum Wage Hikes: Short-Run Labor-Demand Response and Reallocation: Heterogeneous Job-Posting Responses to the Minimum Wage

-In section \ref{sec:prefecture_month_wage_bin_results}, we estimate the effect of the minimum wage increase on the outcome by aggregating the events of the minimum wage increase across prefectures.
-However, the minimum wage bite varies across prefectures, and the relationship between the employment effect and the Kaitz index (the ratio between the median wage and the minimum wage) is intrinsically interesting.
-We implement the DID identification strategy separately for each prefecture $p$, and show that the estimated employment effects are more negative in prefectures with a higher Kaitz index.
-Specifically, we first construct a separate data set for each prefecture $p$ and run the following regression within each data set:
+In Section \ref{sec:prefecture_month_wage_bin_results}, we estimate the effect of the minimum wage increase on the outcome by aggregating policy events across prefectures.
+However, the minimum-wage bite varies across prefectures, and the relationship between the employment effect and the Kaitz index (the ratio of the minimum wage to the median wage) is of independent interest.
+We therefore implement the DID strategy separately for each prefecture $p$ and show that estimated employment effects are more negative in prefectures with a higher Kaitz index.

+Specifically, we first construct a separate dataset for each prefecture $p$ and wage bin $j$ and run the following regression within each dataset:

 Here, the superscript $p$ indicates that this regression is estimated separately for each prefecture $p$.
-As in \eqref{sec:empirical_strategy_DID_regression}, each coefficient $\mu^{p}_{l,e}$ is the DID estimand, capturing the dynamic effect of the minimum wage increase on the outcome at a given period $l$ in prefecture $p$ under the DID identifying assumptions:
+As in Equation \eqref{sec:empirical_strategy_DID_regression}, each coefficient $\mu^{p}_{l,e}$ is the DID estimand, capturing the dynamic effect of the minimum wage increase on the outcome at a given period $l$ in prefecture $p$ under the DID identifying assumptions: